Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 29 Januari 2025 20.27.48 UTC
+- WIB: Rabu, 29 Januari 2025 21.24.17 UTC
-- WITA: Rabu, 29 Januari 2025 21.27.48 UTC
+- WITA: Rabu, 29 Januari 2025 22.24.17 UTC
-- WIT: Rabu, 29 Januari 2025 22.27.48 UTC
+- WIT: Rabu, 29 Januari 2025 23.24.17 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: motivational
+Kategori: friendship